Last Updated: January 2, 2024

 Selling a Tech Company

 Anyone who has sold a company before will tell you that it’s a complicated experience, regardless of the seller, industry, or EBITDA range.
-This is especially true in the 2023 market, where micro-concerns about a company’s future meet the macroeconomic turbulence.
+Despite the promise of lowering interest rates in mid-2024, the turbulence of the last two years continues to give many buyers pause before committing to a purchase.

 I have sold several tech companies myself and am happy to offer advice from a neutral, third-party perspective.
 You can reach me via the link below or through the contact page on this website.